Alex Kirilloff Preview, Player Props: Twins vs. Athletics

 Alex Kirilloff At The Plate

-- Kirilloff has picked up an RBI in 30.1% of his games this year, with two or more RBI in 12.0% of his games.
-He has also plated three or more runs in three contests.
+- Kirilloff has an RBI in 25 of 83 games this year, with multiple RBI in 10 of them.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.